Copper State Forge

 Can I cook tomato sauce in my carbon steel skillet?

-We advise against cooking tomato sauces and other acidic foods in your carbon steel pan for prolonged periods.
-Although not harmful to you or your food, the acidity may remove the seasoning from your pan, and it will need to be reasoned.
+We advise against cooking tomato sauces and other acidic foods in your carbon steel skillet for prolonged periods.
+Although not harmful to you or your food, the acidity may remove the seasoning from your skillet, and it will need to be reasoned.

 My skillet rocks a little, and when I add oil it goes to the edges, is this normal?